Misleading content

 • Check the source of the article.
 Take a closer look at the website that is publishing a particular article.
 Consider the credibility of the page and if you are unfamiliar with the page, try to find more information about the author in particular.

 • Pay attention to the coverage of the story.
 Check if the story is reported on more outlets besides this one.
-Look on particular news platforms, traditional media with a good reputation.
+Look on particular news platforms, and traditional media with a good reputation.
 If there are any sources that publish about the event or person, look for facts that report about the credibility.

 • Fact-check.
 Fake news contains falsified dates, incorrect timelines, names, and altered facts.
 Look if the article you read is more recent or old and compare the publish date with another source.

 • Think about particular biases.
 The content you see is most likely based on your beliefs and views.
-You should think is the view and opinion of the news feature are affected by your judgment.
+You should think if the view and opinion of the news feature are affected by your judgment.

 • Look for a sarcastic or comedic meaning.
 Popular online sites often are based on parody and entertainment.
 It should be clear whether the story is just a parody.
-Check other stories are those funny and contain more reports like jokes or news articles.
+Check if other stories are funny and contain more reports like jokes or news articles.

 Catchy headlines of articlesPeople on social media see exclamation marks, caps and they automatically click.
 However, these headlines often lead to useless articles about nothing.